smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Images/index.md

 ## Showing Images
 ### Creating an SDLArtwork
-Create an `SDLArtwork` object which can be manually uploaded or set into the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@ and automatically uploaded.
-An SDLArtwork includes information about whether the image should be persisted between vehicle startups, whether the image is a template image and should be re-colored, and more.
+An `SDLArtwork` is an object which can be manually uploaded or set into the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@ and automatically uploaded.
+It includes information about whether the image should be persisted between vehicle startups, whether the image is a template image and should be re-colored, and more.

 @![iOS]
 |~